 Eventually, James decided to permenantly relocate to Mandan.
 He moved his mother and grown children to Mandan.

 His mother Mary would die in Mandan on May 12, 1889.

-James died unexpectedly in Mandan after suffering for only a week from lagrippe (i.e., acute pneumonia) at the age of 62.
+James died unexpectedly in Mandan on January 7, 1890 after suffering for only a week from lagrippe (i.e., acute pneumonia) at age 62.
 He is buried beside his wife in the family plot in Pittsford NY.

 The MHSoc's museum and office is located at 3827 30th Avenue NW; Mandan, ND 58554 Contact us at firstname.lastname@example.org